pinnacle-comp/lua-reference/classes/OutputHandle.md

 <div class="language-lua"><pre><code>function OutputHandle:powered()
     -> boolean</code></pre></div>

-Get whether this output is powered.
+Gets whether this output is powered.

 Unpowered outputs that are enabled will be off, but they will still be mapped to the global space, meaning you can still interact with them.